 Q: Do I need my passport?

-A: Yes and No. The bottom-line is that US Citizens do not need their passport to enter The US Virgin Islands.
+A: Yes and no. The bottom line is that US Citizens do not need their passport to enter The US Virgin Islands.
 However, it is highly recommended, mainly because of the proximity of The British Virgin Islands, which require a passport for entry.
-The BVI is a beautiful destination and many visitors will choose to take one or many day trips to the BVI during their stay.
+The BVI is a beautiful destination and many visitors choose to take one or many day trips to the BVI during their stay.
 International visitors must present their passport for entry into the US or British Virgin Islands.

 A: It depends.
 If you are staying at The Westin St. John or Caneel Bay, these hotels offer transfers to and from the airport.
 Reservations are recommended in advance and each of the hotels has a reception area in the baggage area of the airport where their staff will greet you and escort you to St. John via shuttle and then ferry boat to their docks.
 For guests who are staying in private villas or other accommodations, the best way to get to St. John is via the Redhook Ferry Dock.
-Your journey begins at the baggage area of St. Thomas airport where a uniformed taxi dispatcher will be eagerly ushering arriving guests into awaiting taxi vans.
-From there, you will be taken to The Redhook Ferry Dock to board a ferry to Cruz Bay, St. John.
-These ferries run at the top of every hour from 6am-11pm.
+Your journey begins at the baggage area of St. Thomas airport where a uniformed taxi dispatcher is eagerly ushering arriving guests into awaiting taxi vans.
+From there, you’re taken to The Redhook Ferry Dock to board a ferry to Cruz Bay, St. John.
+These ferries run at the top of every hour from 6 a.m. – 11 p.m.
 The fee for the taxi is $15 per person and $7 per person for the ferry boat.
 There is also an additional $1 per bag fee aboard the ferries.